 Building businesses for girl impact: Insights from SPRING Accelerator

-75 SPRING social businesses in 9 South Asian and East African countries reached over 600k girls in 5 years: Find out what our key lessons are on designing accelerators, investing in emerging markets, human-centered design and business models in our new report ‘Building businesses for girl impact’.
+75 SPRING social businesses in nine South Asian and East African countries reached over 2.5 million girls in five years: Find out what our key lessons are on designing accelerators, investing in emerging markets, human-centred design and business models in our new report ‘Building businesses for girl impact’.

 In 2014, the UK Department for International Development (DFID) and the Nike Foundation’s Girl Effect had an idea.
 What if an accelerator could be created to identify and support ventures producing assets for girls that could contribute to their social and economic empowerment?
 It was to be a bold experiment.
 Backed by international donors and powered by world-class strategists and designers, the SPRING Accelerator set out to prove the concept that businesses could offer innovative and commercially viable solutions that would include and empower girls.